Ionization of biological molecules by multicharged ions using the stoichiometric model: Theory: Ionization of Atoms

 As mentioned before, secondary electrons contribute to the total damage.
 Then, not only the ejection energy is essential but also the angle of emission.
 Once again, we can consider the single differential cross section in terms of the ejected electron solid angle $\Omega$, $d\sigma_{\alpha,nl}/d\Omega$, to be expressed as a distribution function, and the mean angle $\overline{\theta}_{\alpha}$ can be defined as

 The mean emitted electron angles $\overline{\theta}_{\alpha}$ for the six atoms and six ions of interest are shown in Fig.~\ref{fig:emittedang}.
-An significant dependence of $\overline{\theta}_{\alpha}$ with $Z$ is noticed for all the cases.
+A significant dependence of $\overline{\theta}_{\alpha}$ with $Z$ is noticed for all the cases.
 Once again, this effect could not be observed in the first Born approximation (dotted line).

-It is a general belief~\cite{Rudd1992} that the angular dispersion of emitted electrons is nearly isotropic.
-This behavior is thought to be caused by the insignificant angular anisotropy of sub--50--eV yield.
+For low energy electron emission, the angular dispersion is nearly isotropic~\cite{Rudd1992}.
 A typical value for the ejection angle considered in the literature is $\overline{\theta}_{\alpha}\sim 70\degree$~\cite{surdutovic2018}, and it is quite correct in the range of validity of the first Born approximation for any target.
-However, when a distorted wave approximation is used, $\overline{\theta}_{\alpha}$ decreases substantially with $Z$ in the intermediate energy region.
-This effect is evident in Fig.~\ref{fig:emittedang}; for example, at 0.3 MeV/amu --where the Bragg peak for C$^{6+}$ impact occurs-- the CDW $\overline{\theta}_{\alpha}$ is half of the first Born value.
-This correction closes the damage to the forward direction.
-We can attribute this forward direction correction to the capture to the continuum effect; the higher the charge $Z$, the smaller $\overline{\theta}$ will be.
+However, when a distorted wave approximation is used, $\overline{\theta}_{\alpha}$ decreases substantially with $Z$ in the intermediate energy region, as shown in Fig.~\ref{fig:emittedang}.
+The higher the charge $Z$, the smaller $\overline{\theta}$ will be.
 Of course, this effect only holds at intermediate energies and not at high impact energies.

+To illustrate this feature, consider the impact of 500~keV C$^{6+}$ on oxygen.
+The first Born approximation predicts emitted electrons with mean energies of 46.7 eV and mean angles of 78\degree, while the CDW gives 62.5 eV and 60\degree.
+These results imply deeper penetration of the secondary electrons with an orientation closer to the direction of the ion.
+We can attribute this forward direction correction to the capture to the continuum effect.

 Furthermore, Fig.~\ref{fig:emittedang} provides an illustrative description of the behavior of antiprotons: the projectile repels the electrons, being $\overline{\theta}_{\alpha}\sim 90\degree$.
 Note the opposite effect of proton and antiprotons respect to the first Born approximation; this phenomenon constitutes an angular Barkas effect.